kmaterna/elastic_stresses_py/README.md

 ### Future work:
 * Read .inr files (like Coulomb)
 * Reshape input arrays
+* Compute moment of slip on source faults

 ### Usage:
 Most of the flow of the program is controlled from config.txt.
 The elastic parameters mu and lamda, as well as your input/output options, are set in config file.
 You call the program by